Eclip5eLP/bg3-convert2toolkit/README.md

 - Put all files/projects you want to convert into folder
 - Run .exe
 - If running .exe from command line you can provide `--cli` or `--gui` to override mode type set in settings.json
+- If running .exe from command line you can provide `--compileAux` to build additional UUIDs from Editor projects

 ---